 LaRue Cook is a PhD student in Creative Writing at Georgia State University, where he also teaches.
 His debut book, Man in the (Rearview) Mirror: That Time I Left Corporate America, Became an Uber Driver, and Lived to Write About It was published in March, 2019.
 His fiction has appeared in Noctua Review, Washington Square Review, and Barely South Review, among other places, while his nonfiction has appeared in such publications as ESPN The Magazine, The Bitter Southerner, and Reader’s Digest.

 LaRue Cook tells us about his debut book and the journey he took from writing journalism to fiction.
 He describes the kind of anonymity Uber provided as he worked during the 2016 Presidential race and how that enabled him have conversations he wouldn’t normally have with people whose loyalties varied.

-Paolo is a novelist, poet, journalist.
+Paolo is a novelist, poet, and journalist.
 He graduated in 2016 from Western Washington University with a major in Journalism/Public Relations and a minor in Education and Social Justice.
-Kate and Paolo bond over The Sympathizer and discuss his writing and interests, which are primarily fantasy based at large.
-For more information about Paolo, visit paolobicchieri.com or on Twitter @paoloschmalo.
+Kate and Paolo bond over The Sympathizer and discuss his writing interests, to wit: fantasy.
+For more information about Paolo, visit www.paolobicchieri.com or on Twitter @paoloshmaolo.
 Click here, for more information about 826 Valencia.